What is an Internship?

 - Complete a Student Internship Record with the Career and Advising Center

-- Complete a midterm evaluation (distributed via students’ NDSU email)
+- Complete a Midterm Self-Evaluation (distributed via students’ NDSU email)

 Under what circumstances would I receive a Failing or Unsatisfactory grade?